MesrineNathanael/CPS-x2/README.md

 # :flying_disc: CPS-x2
-Double your CPS (Click per seconds) easly.
+Double your CPS (Click per seconds) easily in Minecraft and other.

 # :round_pushpin: How to use it ?
 Your first need to know how many CPS you make at your best.